On sofic approximations of Property (T) groups: Embeddings

 \begin{proof}(of Theorem~\ref{gen}) We prove by contradiction.
 Consider a sequence of finite CW complexes $\{ X_n \}_{n=1}^{\infty}$ that converges to a Cayley complex $\mathcal{C}$ of a finitely generated infinite Property (T) group, a sequence of finite $1$-dimensional CW complexes $\{ Y_n \}_{n=1}^{\infty}$, continuous mappings $\{ f_n: X_n \rightarrow Y_n \}_{n=1}^{\infty}$ and an integer $K$.
 Suppose for a contradiction that the image of every $1$-cell in $X_n$ intersects the image of at most $K$ other $1$-cells.
 We think of $Y_n$ as a graph and use the graph theoretical terminology.
 We may assume that the image of every $0$-cell is a vertex and the image of every $1$-cell is a path, since we can change $f$ by a deformation to achieve these.

 We choose a prime $p$ later.
 We assign an element of $\{ -1, +1 \} \subset \mathbb{Z}_p$ independently at random (with probability $\frac{1}{2}$ each) to a subset of edges of $Y_n$: We will call such edges weighted.
-To every nonempty set of $1$-cells in $X_n$ whose image intersects in an edge at least we will assign such a weighted edge in $Y_n$, and to every such set of $1$-cells we will assign a different edge.
+To every nonempty set of $1$-cells in $X_n$ whose image intersects in an edge at least we will assign such a weighted edge in $Y_n$, and to every such maximal (by containment) set of $1$-cells we will assign a different edge.
 The image of every $1$-cell contains less than $2^K$ weighted edges.

 Let $G_n$ denote the $1$-skeleton of $X_n$, $G_n$ is a graph.
-We show that the image of a long uniform random walk in $G_n$ under $f_n$ contains many weighted edges with high probability or there is a point whose pre-image intersects many $1$-cells (if the image of every $1$-cell in $X_n$ intersects the image of at most $K$ other $1$-cells).
+We show that the image of a long uniform random walk in $G_n$ under $f_n$ contains many weighted edges with high probability (using that the image of every $1$-cell in $X_n$ intersects the image of at most $K$ other $1$-cells).

-\textbf{Claim:} For every $k$ there is a $t$ such that either the image of a uniform random walk of length at least $t$ in $G_n$ (with a uniformly random starting vertex) contains at least $k$ weighted edges with probability at least $(1-1/k)$ if $n$ is large enough (depending on $k, K$).
+\textbf{Claim:} For every $k$ there is a $t$ such that the image of a uniform random walk of length at least $t$ in $G_n$ (with a uniformly random starting vertex) contains at least $k$ weighted edges with probability at least $(1-1/k)$ if $n$ is large enough (depending on $k, K$).

 \begin{proof} Choose a starting vertex $s_0$.
 Consider the image of the walk under $f_n$.
 And consider the path between $f_n(s_0)$ and $f_n(s_t)$ obtained by the removal of the cycles of this walk in $Y_n$.
 If this path has at most $k$ weighted edges then it can be covered by the image of at most $k$ $1$-cells.
-If there is no point whose pre-image intersects at least $K$ $1$-cells then there are less than $K^{k+1}$ possible images of $0$-cells reachable via such a short sequence from $f_n(s_0)$, and the probability that the endpoint is the pre-image of any of these $0$-cells can be arbitrary small if $t$ and $n$ is large enough. \end{proof}
+If there is no point whose pre-image intersects at least $K$ $1$-cells then there are less than $K^{k+1}$ possible images of $0$-cells reachable via such a short sequence from $f_n(s_0)$, and the probability that the endpoint is the pre-image of any of these $0$-cells can be arbitrary small if $t$ and $n$ are large enough. \end{proof}

 Consider the mapping $\varphi_n: E(G_n) \rightarrow \mathbb{Z}_p$ that assigns to every edge of $G_n$ ($1$-cell of $X_n$) the sum of these weights over the edges in its image (with orientation and multiplicity).